Robinlovelace/robinlovelace.website/_posts/2013-10-23-publishing-folders-ubuntu1.md

 layout: post
 title: Sharing folders with Ubuntu One
 categories:
-- softare
+ - computing
 tags:
 - open source
+- linux
-- Linux tips
+- software
 ---
 [Ubuntu One](https://one.ubuntu.com/) - U1 for short -  is an alternative to other internet storage spaces such as Dropbox.
 It's useful because it gives you 5Gb of storage for free, works on any common operating system and